Trust Law Christchurch

 What is a Trust?

-A trust is a separate legal entity created by a trust deed, often involving multiple parties.
+Although a trust is typically assigned a name and often treated as if it were a separate entity, similar to a company, it is not actually a distinct legal entity.
+It is created by a trust deed, often involving multiple parties.
 A trust is managed by trustees who have a responsibility to deal with and look after the trust assets for the benefit of the trust beneficiaries.
 A trust can hold assets and liabilities in the same way that natural people or a company can and, once assets are transferred to a trust they become trust property which needs to be managed accordingly.

 What is Involved in a Trust?